Updated July 2013

 Inclusion and exclusion criteria are the guidelines used to determine who can and cannot participate in a specific clinical trial.
 Inclusion criteria are requirements that a person must meet to participate (such as CD4 cell count, viral load, or age).
 Exclusion criteria are factors that prevent a person from participating either for his or her safety or to make it easier to understand the study results.
 For example, people might be excluded for having liver problems, or if they have already used a drug that is being studied.

 Each participant in a clinical trial must sign an informed consent.
 When you sign this document it means that you understand the details of the study and you agree to participate.
 You may also want to take the document with you and talk about the study with your health care provider, family, or friends before you decide to participate.
-If your native language is not English, you may ask if translation is available.
+If your native language is not the language spoken by the people describing the study, you may ask if translation is available.
 It is important that you truly understand the study and what you will be asked to do.
 If you have any questions, be sure to ask the study staff.
 It is their job to make sure that, when you sign, you are making an informed choice.

 You may be paid for travel expenses to and from the study site and for your time.
 Childcare may also be provided.
-You can choose to drop out of a study at any point.
+You can choose to drop out of a study at any point and for any reason.

 The most common type of clinical trial in HIV is a treatment or drug study.
 There are four stages, or phases, of clinical trials for new treatments.
 With each phase, a little more is known about the treatment being studied.
 Each phase has a different purpose and helps researchers answer specific questions about the drug in trial.